Durzn/BracketHighlighter/README.md

 This extension contributes the following settings:

 * `BracketHighlighter.enableExtension`: enables the extension when set.
 (Default hotkey to toggle the state: ctrl+alt+l)
+* `BracketHighlighter.maxLineSearchCount`: The maximum amount of lines to search for a matching symbol.
+If nothing is found by this number, nothing will be highlighted.
+* `BracketHighlighter.highlightScopeFromText`: Allows highlighting when clicking inside of a scope.
+It will search for the scope of all enabled symbols.
+* `BracketHighlighter.allowedLanguageIds`: IDs which this extension will work on.
+Leaving this blank will enable it globally.
+Identifiers have to be separated by a comma.
+E.g. c,cpp,java
+* `BracketHighlighter.reverseSearchEnabled`: Enables searching from closing symbols.
 * `BracketHighlighter.useParentheses`: enables highlighting between parentheses '()'.
+* `BracketHighlighter.useBraces`: enables highlighting between braces '{}'.
 * `BracketHighlighter.useBrackets`: enables highlighting between brackets '[]'.
-* `BracketHighlighter.useBraces`: enables highlighting between braces '{}'.
-* `BracketHighlighter.useBrackets`: enables highlighting between angular brackets '<>'.
+* `BracketHighlighter.useAngularBrackets`: enables highlighting between angular brackets '<>'.
 * `BracketHighlighter.fontWeight`: CSS-style setting specifying the weight of the font.
 E.g. 'bold'
 * `BracketHighlighter.fontStyle`: CSS-style setting specifying the style of the font.
 E.g. 'oblique'
 * `BracketHighlighter.letterSpacing`: CSS-style setting specifying the space between letters.
 E.g. '1px'